Multi-factor Authentication Scams

 What is a Multi-factor Authentication Scam?

-A threat actor uses a legitimate multi-factor authentication (MFA) service, such as Duo, to trick people into giving access to their account by getting them to provide an MFA approval.
+A threat actor uses a legitimate multi-factor authentication (MFA) service to trick people into giving access to their account by getting them to provide an MFA approval.
 Typically, this occurs after the threat actor has already stolen their login credentials.

 How it Works